Great food, travel, good natural health and music are some of my biggest life passions.

 Proportion of Lavender Oil to Water

 I purchased some concentrated lavender oil from my local grocery store and diluted it with some water: About a teaspoon of lavender oil to half a small spray bottle of water or thereabouts.

 This amount works perfectly for wiping down walls and spraying onto the carpet.
-It is safe as it does not contain chemicals that other insect replants seem to include.
-The process of getting rid of these pests is not easy though and will take some time and commitment.
+It is safe as it does not contain chemicals that other insect repellants seem to include.
+The process of getting rid of these pests is not easy, though, and will take some time and commitment.

-- My first step was take everything out of my wardrobe.
-This is a massive task in itself, but if you are going to do a job it needs to be done right, or it just wont work.
+- My first step was to take everything out of my wardrobe.
+This is a massive task in itself, but if you are going to do a job, it needs to be done right, or it just won't work.
 Silverfish hide in everything.
 This includes taking everything out of boxes and inspecting the contents.
-I had some wine glasses left in the box stored away and opened the untouched box to find some Silverfish nestled in the glasses with little black dots (eggs!).
+I had some wine glasses left in the box stored away and opened the untouched box to find some silverfish nestled in the glasses with little black dots (eggs!).
 If you find clusters of what looks like dirt, it may actually the eggs.

 - Make it a habit to spray some lavender oil around the skirting boards or cupboard doors to refresh the scent and keep those nasties away in between your big cleanings.

 - Try and leave areas as clutter-free as possible.